GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     is used to specify additional directories, ZIP files and eggs that will be added to :data:`sys.path`.
 By default :program:`pyqtdeploy` generates an application that does not support the importing of packages or extension modules that are not embedded in the application.
-Indeed, some platforms specifically disallow this.
 However there are circumstances where this ability is desired:

     - you need to use an extension module that does not support being statically compiled